snx-rs/valide/README.md

 # valide

-valide is a crate which validates structs.
+valide is an experimental crate for validating structs.

 ## features